Life before diagnosis of multiple sclerosis

 Advance to 1995

-I was diagnosed with multiple sclerosis after an MRI scan.
-The consultant who gave me the news said it was relapsing remitting and told me to come back in six months’ time. but it was all a blur.
-He was not at all helpful.
+I suffered a brief outbreak of double vision driving to Southampton.
+The doctor referred me to a consultant.
+After an MRI scan I was diagnosed with multiple sclerosis.
+The consultant, who will remain nameless, told me I had relapsing remitting MS and told me to come back in six months’ time. but it was all a blur.
+He was not at all helpful and I still had my wonky bladder.